 Hike and observe nature: Bird watch, soak in changing seasons through blooming wildflowers and fall colors, tune in to the subtleties of winter ecology.
 There is always something to discover at the Arboretum.
 Use the trail map to locate particular ecological communities and gardens.

-Free guided walks are a great introduction to the Arboretum, plant and animal identification, and ecological concepts.
-Tour guides post regular field observations in the Naturalists’ Notes.
-You can also schedule a private group tour.
+Free nature walks are a great introduction to the Arboretum, plant and animal identification, and ecological concepts.
+You can also schedule a private group tour for adults as well as school and youth groups.

 Exercise: Runners and cyclists can use 4 miles of paved road through woodlands, wetlands, and prairie.
 Walkers and runners on paved roads should travel single file, facing traffic, on the road edge.
 Running is also permitted on the unpaved fire lanes and footpaths within the Arboretum.
 Biking on unpaved areas is prohibited.